jududdar/md_quests/gfaydark/Samatansyn_Flamecaller.md

->**Samatansyn Flamecaller says:** To create your bracer material you will need to combine 1 Brick of Crude Bronze, 1 Skeleton Tibia, 1 Pixie Wing and 1 Consortium Wine in your assembly kit.
+>**Samatansyn Flamecaller says:** To create your bracer material you will need to combine 1 Brick of Crude Bronze, 1 Skeleton Tibia, 1 Pixie Wing and 1 Gypsy Wine in your assembly kit.
 Once you have created the proper material take it to a forge along with this mold to fashion your very own Trueshot Chainmail Bracer.